jnqeras/Nature-will-find-the-way-CVRP/README.md

 6. If there are nodes that haven't been visited, a empty truck (with its full load capacity), begins from the depot and repeats the process from step 2.

 ### Simulated annealing.
+- This kind of metaheuristics generally simulate a behavior of nature to improve the solution (hence the title of this project).

 - Explanation in section 3 of Osman's paper [[1]](#1).

 - Osman proposes  a non-monotonous cooling function [[1]](#1).